 The Laura Quinkan Dance Festival is an exciting biennial gathering in Cape York Peninsula, highlighting the many diverse communities, language, song, dance and stories.
 Witness the passing on of culture across the generations, along with showcasing the strength, pride and uniqueness of Aboriginal people.

-- Patrons attending the Festival need to be self-sufficient with their own camping equipment and power if needed.
+- Patrons attending the Festival need to be self-sufficient with their own camping equipment and power if required.

-- There will be a sufficient amount of toilet and shower facilities available at the Site.
+- A sufficient amount of toilet and shower facilities will be available at the site.

-- Please note that there are no ATM’s available at the festival, ensure that you have
+- Please note that there are no ATMs available at the festival, ensure that you have

 WHILE YOU’RE HERE